csmaller/blog/content/blog/me-diocrity.md

 title: Be Brave Enough To Suck At Something
 description: being in the middle is ok
 ---
+Mediocrity.

-Mediocrity.that name conjures up visions of failure in most of us.
+That name conjures up visions of failure in most of us.
 Just another car on the highway, another sponge not making any difference in the world, contributing to overpopulation, mass consumption and waste.

 True, Not all of us can be exemplary humans: a Mozart, an Einstein, a Michelangelo.
 Hell, most of us barely have the energy beyond homeostasis, reproducing and working a full time job to do anything of any importance in the world.

 Growing up in the US in the 20th and 21sr century many of us are told how exceptional we are .
-How each and every one of us will be an astronaut or accomplished physician or rockstar .
+How each and every one of us will be an astronaut or accomplished physician or rock star .

 Nobody tells their kids “hey you’re going to grow up to commute to a shitty job you probably hate, to get a paycheck to barely afford a lifestyle of meager existence and be a blip on the radar screen of life.
 You yourself will probably eventually have mediocre kids who will perpetuate your lameness through their own shitty existence.“  So on and so forth.